Subscription box shipping basics

-Shipping is much more than the the mere sending of boxes to your customers.
-Actually, there are two major processes:
+Shipping is much more than just sending custom boxes to your customers.
+There are two major processes involved:

 - Planning the package design (type, size, safety, appearance)